Former Trump administration officials, from Comey to Tillerson

 "The FBI expects every employee to adhere to the highest standards of honesty, integrity, and accountability," Sessions said in a statement after McCabe was fired.

-The news comes after McCabe, a 20 year veteran of the FBI, was "removed" from his position as the No. 2 figure at the FBI and is on "terminal leave," a source told Fox News.
+The news comes after McCabe, a 20 year veteran of the FBI, was "removed" from his position as the No. 2 figure at the FBI and went on "terminal leave" in January, a source told Fox News at the time.

 He had repeatedly been criticized by Trump since 2016 when it was revealed that his wife, Dr. Jill McCabe, had accepted campaign contributions from the political action committee of Virginia Gov. Terry McAuliffe, a close Clinton ally, during a failed state Senate run.